Kentico/xperience-by-kentico-email-builder-starter-kit/README.md

 ## Quick Start

-1. Perform the neccesary steps to enable the [email builder](https://docs.kentico.com/developers-and-admins/development/builders/email-builder#enable-the-email-builder-feature) feature in your application.
+1. Perform the necessary steps to enable the [Email Builder](https://docs.kentico.com/developers-and-admins/development/builders/email-builder#enable-the-email-builder-feature) feature in your application.

-2. Define a custom `ArticleEmailTemplateMapper` and `ProductEmailTemplateMapper` implementation to customize how the Web Page Items are mapped to email builder widgets.
+2. Define custom implementations of `ArticleEmailTemplateMapper` and `ProductEmailTemplateMapper` to customize how Web Page Items are mapped to **Email Builder** widgets.

 3. Add this library to the application services, registering your custom `ArticleEmailTemplateMapper` and `ProductEmailTemplateMapper`.

     ```csharp
     // Program.cs
     builder.Services.AddKenticoMjmlStarterKit(builder.Configuration, configure =>